ghulammustafadsai-web/Customer_churn_analysis/README.md

 4. **Demographics**:
   - Senior citizens (aged 65+) show a churn rate of 41%, compared to 26% among younger customers.
-  - **Recommendation: Create personalized retention programs targeted at senior customers.
+  - **Recommendation**: Create personalized retention programs targeted at senior customers.

 ## Visualizations
 The analysis includes various visualizations such as: